-Once the new SEP has been created and enacted, the method engineer evaluates it during the work of a system designer that adopts the new process for solving a specific problem (System Design activity).
-After the designed system is used and experimented, a results evaluation activity occurs (during Process Evaluation) in order to measure and evaluate the new process, for instance according to the CMMI model.
+Once the new SEP has been created and enacted the method engineer evaluates it during the work of a system designer that adopts, during the System Design activity, the new process with the aid of a CASE tool for solving a specific problem.
+After that the designed system is used and experimented; a results evaluation activity occurs (during Process Evaluation) in order to measure and evaluate the new process, also according to the CMMI model.
 Gathered information can be used as new process requirements for a next iteration (if necessary).

-In the following section we will move from the presentation of the theoretical description of our approach to the experiment we used to prove that.
+In the following section we move from the presentation of the theoretical description of our approach to the experiment we used to prove that.
 We will present (some of) the requirements under which the ASPECS design process has been developed and the resulting process itself.